jcpetkovich/shrink-whitespace.el/README.md

 }
 ```

-That's really all there is too it, but I find it remarkably useful, and use it
+That's really all there is to it, but I find it remarkably useful, and use it
 every single day.